mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 The term *proxy* means a "stand-in" for something or someone else.

 There is a common technique in game development to place *proxy actors* in levels instead of placing actual actors directly.
 By doing so we tell the level: "Something can spawn here but we won't tell you what it is yet".
-At runtime we can use this proxy actor as a - you guessed it - relative-to-the-level transform declared at design-time and spawn any actor at it.
+In a sense, proxy actors are just sockets on the level itself and we can use them to spawn anything into them at runtime.

 Now we won't go into detail why we would want to do this, but here are just a few advantages: